GoogleCloudPlatform/err-stackdriver/README.rst

 The plugin will need a service account .json key in the data directory of errbot renamed as `servacc.json`.

-Once evrything is setup, you can connect your bot to your Slack channel following `this documentation <http://errbot.io/en/latest/user_guide/configuration/slack.html>`_.
+Once everything is setup, you can connect your bot to your Slack channel following `this documentation <http://errbot.io/en/latest/user_guide/configuration/slack.html>`_.

 Contributing
 ------------